pedroitan/bulkemail/docs/sqs_setup.md

    - Check your `SQS_ENABLED` and `SQS_QUEUE_URL` environment variables
    - Verify SNS subscription status (should be "Confirmed")
    - Check SQS queue access policy
+   - Ensure the APScheduler is running (check logs for "Scheduler initialized and running: True")

 2. **Permission Issues**:
    - Ensure your AWS credentials have permissions for SQS operations
    - Check CloudWatch logs for specific error messages

 3. **Rate Limiting Still Occurring**:
-   - Set `SQS_ENABLED=true` to disable aggressive filtering
+   - Set `SQS_ENABLED=true` and `SNS_DIRECT_DISABLED=true` to route all processing through SQS
+   - Verify the token bucket rate limiter configuration
-   - Check scheduler is running properly
+   - Check if the scheduled job is running (logs should show "Processing X SQS messages from scheduled job")

-This setup will significantly improve your application's ability to handle large email campaigns and prevent 502 errors on Render's free tier.
+4. **Job Scheduling Issues**:
+   - If you encounter APScheduler serialization errors, ensure you're using the module-level approach
+   - Check if local/module imports in sqs_jobs.py are causing circular dependencies

+## Optimizing for Render's Free Tier

+This SQS setup works in conjunction with two other optimizations:

+1. **Synchronous Email Processing**: Campaigns are processed synchronously instead of using background workers
+2. **Token Bucket Rate Limiter**: Prioritizes critical notifications while limiting less important ones

+Together, these three systems provide a robust solution for sending large email campaigns (up to 40,000 emails) on Render's free tier without encountering 502 errors or getting campaigns stuck in "pending" status.